Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Alternating SDP approach

 \subsection{Approximation of inverse operators}

-As outlined in the introduction, in several applications one is actually interested in the approximation of the inverse $\op^{-1}$ of a given operator $\op$ by sums of Kronecker products.
-Since the goal is usually to find such an approximation without forming $\op^{-1}$, we cannot apply the above methods directly.
+As outlined in the introduction, in several applications one is actually interested in the approximation of the inverse $\op^{-1}$ of a given operator $\op$ by sums of Kronecker products. {We note that there is no obvious relation between low Kronecker rank approximations of $\op$ and $\op^{-1}$.
+Of course, when $\op = A \otimes B$ has Kronecker rank one and is invertible (with $A$ and $B$ square), then necessarily $A$ and $B$ are invertible and $T^{-1} = A^{-1} \otimes B^{-1}$.
+Apart from that, it is often numerically observed that when $\op$ has small Kronecker rank, then $\op^{-1}$ is \emph{well approximable} by low Kronecker rank.
+For Sylvester-type operators $\op = A \otimes I + I \otimes B$ (Kronecker rank two) this can be rigorously proven~\cite{Grasedyck04}; this is discussed for the special case of Lyapunov operator in section~\ref{sec: inverse Lyapunov}.}

+Since the goal would be to find an approximation of $\op^{-1}$ without forming it explicitly, we cannot apply the above methods directly.
 A natural way is to consider the modified optimization problem

-instead, and tackle it via alternating optimization.
+instead and tackle it via alternating optimization.
 Here $\cdot$ is the matrix product.
 Note that doing this for the Frobenius norm would lead to an alternating least squares algorithm.
 For the spectral norm, we rely once again on semidefinite programming.

-The derivation of an alternating SDP method for~\eqref{eq: inverse approximation} is almost analogous to the one developed above.
+The derivation of an ASDP method for~\eqref{eq: inverse approximation} is almost analogous to the one developed above.
 Instead of~\eqref{eq: pre-SDP}, we now have to solve

 with